vmaleze/opentelemetry-hands-on/README.md

 If you'd like to clean your computer after the lab:

+- Remove the line added to your hosts file
 - Uninstall Headlamp
 - Uninstall mise: `mise implode` (more detail on the [official documentation](https://mise.jdx.dev/installing-mise.html#uninstalling))
 - Remove the cluster and its content: